I first came across the term “Overton Window” in a piece by John Lanchester in the London Review of Books in July 2016.

 The answer is that we have in recent years seen examples of political parties, corporations or states using social media in an automated, structured and agenda-driven way, to bring about real-world results.
 On a micro-level, a famous example is the protest and counter-protest in Texas in 2016 allegedly organised by Russia to foment conflict within US society.

-On a macro-level, it is alleged – but, to date, not proved – that this type of agenda-driven social media manipulation has been used in recent years to influence – or even to decide – major electoral events such as the election of President Trump.
+On a macro-level, it is alleged – but, to date, not proved – that this type of agenda-driven, large-scale social media manipulation has been used in recent years to influence – or even to decide – major electoral events such as the success of President Trump.

 Why this matters is that if it is impossible to tell whether a mass of social media activity consists of numerous individual posts by real people or of bot-driven campaigns by malevolent state actors, political parties, corporations or other agencies with an opinion-forming agenda, it be becomes feasible for those agencies to move the Overton window without our being aware of it.

 ‘Hey!’ we will think.
 ‘Idea X always seemed wacky to me, but I see that practically everyone commenting on Twitter/Facebook/Instagram seems to support it.
-Hardly anyone but me seems to be in favour of it.
 I guess all those millions of people can’t be wrong.’

 It’s worse than that.
-Not only can malevolent agencies bombard us with social media messages; they can also use big data to target us all with laser-like precision, according to our precise views (see my piece “Read it now, watch it fast: scary, scarier, scariest” on this blog about this issue, also drawing in numerous cool science-fiction references).
+Not only can malevolent agencies bombard us with social media messages; they can also use big data to target us all with laser-like precision, according to our precise views (see my piece on Cambridge Analytica “Read it now, watch it fast: scary, scarier, scariest” on this blog, also drawing in numerous cool science-fiction references, from as long ago as January 2017).
 Result: we find it increasingly hard to judge what most people actually think.
-Indeed, such is the power of the herd instinct that we may start to wonder whether we ourselves are the outliers, rather than the apparently large number of people who hold views which we previously viewed as odd or outlandish.
+Indeed, such is the power of the herd instinct that we may start to wonder whether we ourselves are isolated outliers, rather than the apparently large number of people who hold views which we previously viewed as odd or outlandish.

-As I set out in the piece at the “Read it now” link, this risks putting power to control opinion into a few hands – or even a single person or organisation – to a positively Orwellian degree.
+As I set out in the piece at the “Read it now” link, this risks putting power to control and manipulate public opinion into a few hands – or even a single person or organisation – to a positively Orwellian degree.

 How worried should we be about this?
 Is it simply a further iteration of a long-term trend, whereby societies have been prone to influence by all-powerful media for decades?
 Or is it something new, more powerful and more sinister?